In today’s post, we want to share our tips for traveling by van for the first time.

 Rent or Buy a Van or Motor-Home

-If you are not sure if you will fall in love with traveling by van, my recommendation to you and to everyone, in general, would be to rent a van or motorhome to try it out.
+If you are unsure if you will fall in love with traveling by van, my recommendation to you and everyone, in general, would be to rent a van or motorhome to try it out.

 There are many rental companies with quite reasonable prices.
 Start with a weekend trip.

 There are many types of vehicles and conversions, so it’s important to know which one suits you best.

 As I said at the beginning of the post, we started with a Trafic L2 with homemade conversion and switched to a Citroen Jumper Globescout Plus with a professional factory conversion.
 I’ll tell you in more detail in another post.

 What I mean is that you should take the minimum amount of resources that it takes for you to travel by van comfortably.

 One of our recommendations for traveling by van regarding food is that you buy plastic containers.
 It’s the best way to keep the bugs out of your food.